 How to Make Peppermint Protein Bars

-The dough for these collagen bars is made in one bowl, then pressed into an 8" x 4" baking pan and placed in the freezer to set.
+The dough for these collagen bars is made in one bowl, then pressed into an 8" x 4" loaf pan.
+They're then topped with a chocolate fudge and crushed candy canes, and chilled in the fridge.
 This easy recipe is no bake and takes just minutes to throw together.
 Here are the steps:

-Lastly, place the bars in the freezer for at least 30 minutes to firm.
+- Place the bars in the fridge and chill for at least an hour.

 More Easy Protein Bar Recipes